From Tennis to English-French translation

 More analogies with translation

 – It is crucial to know how to separate a profession from personal relationships, even though these two dimensions are constantly mixing.

-– We do not dedicate ourselves to this activity because we expect recognition.
-We dedicate ourselves to this activity because it is part of who we are and we want to carry it out with quality.
+– We do not devote ourselves because we expect recognition.
+We dedicate ourselves because it is part of who we are and we want to carry it out with quality.

 – It’s a journey of self-knowledge.
 We need to face our faults and weaknesses, as well as discover and know how to take advantage of our talents.